nash5202/FIN_meta_analysis/README.md

 This repository contains an implementation of fused inverse-normal (FIN) method for meta-analysis of multiple but related RNA sequencing (RNA-seq) studies.
 The current code demonstrates the method for combination of p-values from three different real glioblastoma RNA-seq studies and can be adapted to any number of RNA-seq gene expression studies.

+Although designed for meta-analysis in the context of RNA-seq data, the method can be applied in other contexts when the variables of interest assume two distinct states across multiple studies.

 ## Published article and citation
 Prasad, B., Li, X. Fused inverse-normal method for integrated differential expression analysis of RNA-seq data.
 BMC Bioinformatics 23, 320 (2022). https://doi.org/10.1186/s12859-022-04859-9